kubeflow/community/how-to/community_meetings.md

   easiest way to do this is highlight and add a comment tagging their email address with a `+` sign.

-* For Zoom owners: when Zoom emails you to say the audio recording is available.
-  Download the video file (or audio file if there are no demos) and upload it into the `Recordings` folder of the [team drive](https://drive.google.com/drive/u/2/folders/150C-v6Hb8gtPZMucyd_65ozyCiY50zFD).
+* For Zoom owners: Find the recording in the Admin section of Zoom.
+Under _Account Management_, find the _Recording Management_ section and identify the file corresponding to the topic _Kubeflow Community Meeting_ for the correct date.
+Download the _Shared screen with speaker view_ file (or audio file if there are no demos) and upload it into the `Recordings` folder of the [team drive](https://drive.google.com/drive/u/2/folders/150C-v6Hb8gtPZMucyd_65ozyCiY50zFD).
   Then copy the share link for this file and add the link into the notes doc.
 Process: